 How can trauma and addiction be treated?

-We have helped 1000’s at our drug rehabs Los Angeles addiction treatment centers.
+We have helped 1000’s at our drug rehabs Southern California addiction treatment centers.
 Addiction is frequently fueled by trauma, whether the person struggling with addiction realizes it or not.
 This means trauma must be addressed during addiction treatment.
 As Dr. Khaleghi notes, “efforts at recovery are doomed to failure unless and until the underlying cause is addressed.”

 At Triumph, we focus first on the trauma that is motivating addictive behaviors, helping our clients understand and manage their traumatic experiences and reactions.
 Only then can we begin to effectively address addiction for lasting recovery.